 Threat intelligence tools function best when fed as much relevant data as possible.
 The accuracy of your threat feeds, models, and predictions depend on data supplied by open-source (OSINT) feeds, your internal security networks, and other sources.
 The more complex your organization is, the more integrations you’ll require to ensure that your threat assessments use the best available information.

 Vast stores of data do you no good if the appropriate stakeholders can’t easily find and understand them.
-Your threat intelligence tools must allow for quick and easy access to data feeds, reports, and profiles to ensure that no team or department is left in the dark on pertinent threats.
+Your threat intelligence tools must allow for quick and easy access to data feeds, reports, and profiles to ensure that no team or department is left in the dark about pertinent threats.
 The best threat protection tools contain dashboards that visualize relevant threat intelligence data so that even non-security experts can understand and act on the information.

 Ideally, a comprehensive threat intelligence tool must contain the ability to integrate with threat protection software so that you can prioritize, categorize, and connect various threat risks.
 Without the right tools, threat detection is akin to finding a dangerous needle in a massive haystack.
 The best tools filter out the noise and contextualize threat risks against the bigger picture.